 The Critical Environments Manager (CEM), Amsterdam will be located at the Amsterdam data centre, reporting directly to the Critical Environments Director, (CED) Europe (based in the UK) and reporting indirectly to the local site Managing Director and Operations Manager.

 The Critical Environments Manager, Amsterdam will ensure adequate reporting is provided by the local Operational team to Group through a variety of standard tools.
-The CEM will review and monitor the local Change Management and Quality Control at the data centre, referencing the library of the Critical Environment policies and procedures to validate compliance.
-They will provide a wide range of standardised Global Switch programmes for training and drills, reporting, document management, maintenance processes and procedures for Operations to implement.
-The CEM will periodically requests reports from the Building Management System (BMS), Electrical Performance Management System (EPMS), Uninterruptable Power Supply (UPS), and Computer Maintenance Management System (CMMS), to confirm the data being used by the site Operations team.
+The CEM will review and monitor the local Change Management and Quality Control of the data centre activities, referencing the central library of the Critical Environment policies and procedures to validate local compliance.
+These policies will provide a wide range of standardised programmes for training and situation exercises or drills, reporting requirements, document management, maintenance processes and procedures for site Operations to implement and demonstrate their compliance.
+The CEM will periodically requests reports from the site Building Management System (BMS), Electrical Performance Management System (EPMS), Uninterruptable Power Supply (UPS), and Computer Maintenance Management System (CMMS), to confirm the data being used by the site Operations team.
 The CEM will assist and critique communications from the Site Operation team, so they to be adequately prepared to achieve local or corporate level industry recognised certifications.
-This person will be the site representative for Group Operations to oversee the site development, ownership and management of operational processes and procedures and their standardisation with other sites within the Global Switch portfolio.
-The CEM, Amsterdam will have a strong mechanical and electrical background and spend approximately 20% of their time reviewing/ revising and assisting the site team with Methods of Procedures (MoPs) for use in maintenance work on the data centre equipment.
-Most importantly, the Critical Environments Manager, Amsterdam will own the implementation, standardisation and ongoing ownership of the local Critical Environments Programme as directed by Group Operations.
+This person will be the site representative for Group Critical Environment team to oversee the site development, ownership and management of operational processes and procedures and their standard adoption with other sites within the clients portfolio.
+The CEM, Amsterdam will have a strong mechanical and electrical background and spend approximately 20% of their time reviewing/ revising and assisting the site team with Methods of Procedures (MoPs) for use during maintenance work or project works that change the data centre equipment.
+Most importantly, the Critical Environments Manager, Amsterdam will own the implementation, standardisation and ongoing ownership of the local Critical Environments Programme as directed by Group Critical Environment team.

-1. Health & Safety: Support the management of Health & Safety meetings (be the conscience) for the local site.
-Responsible for ensuring the site follows a standard Health & Safety programme to align with the corporate programme to ensure full coverage and compliance and local legislative requirements.
+1. Health & Safety: Support the management of Health & Safety meetings (be the conscience) for the local site operations team.
+Responsible for ensuring the site follows standard Health & Safety programs to align with the corporate programme to ensure compliance and local legislative requirements.

-2. Assessments and Audits: Manage the delivery of formal and informal checks made on the local Critical Environments Programme (CEP) and the operations Business as Usual (BAU) reviews, from scope inception to the closure of any resultant action plan.
+2. Assessments and Audits: Report on the delivery of formal and informal checks made on the local Critical Environments Programme (CEP) and the Site Operations Business as Usual (BAU) reviews, from scope inception to the closure of any resultant action plan.
 The requirement is to identify the site compliance with the Critical Environments Maturity Model (CEMM) and the continuous improvement of the site performance against standard measures.
-Engage with the local teams during debriefing workshops and subsequent action plan meetings by communicating the concept of continuous improvement and the benefits of peer networking.
+Engage with the local teams during debriefing workshops and subsequent action planning meetings by communicating the concept of continuous improvement and the benefits of peer-to-peer networking and reviews.
 Implement appropriate methodologies to monitor the resolution of action plan entries, escalating as required to the Operations Manager or Managing Director.
-Communicate with the Critical Environments Director as and when required escalations to highlight problems deficiencies or omissions to local plans and strategy.
+Ensure clear timely Communications with the Critical Environments Director are made and when required escalations to highlight problems deficiencies or omissions to local plans and strategy.
 Ensure the local Risk Register is up-to date and accurately represents the risk profile and priority – escalating any gaps omissions via the CED

-3. Equipment Maintenance Planning: Create or validate a Scope of Service (SoS) for each unique equipment type, in liaison with peers, so standards are converged across the clients estate, to the best commercially practical standard.
-The SoS will contain the maintenance frequencies, durations, and detailed work scope based on the manufacturer’s recommendations, site conditions, equipment history, industry standards, best practices, lessons learned, and service bulletins.
+3. Equipment Maintenance Planning: work with other CEMs to validate Scopes of Service (SoS) for each unique equipment type, so standards and work practices are converged across the clients estate, to the best commercially practical standard.
+The SoS will contain the maintenance frequencies, durations, and detailed scope based on the manufacturer’s recommendations, site conditions, equipment history, industry standards, best practices, lessons learned, and service bulletins.

 4. Quality Assurance: Support and on occasions Manage the on-going effort to create new processes and procedures in the areas of service delivery, operational readiness, safety, compliance and administration.
 These processes and procedures will be reviewed and enhanced on a regular basis either as a result of feedback from the field or as part of a scheduled periodic review.